-Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
+Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged between 16 and 19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 In Oregon, the typical teen driver pays $5,208 per year — approximately $300 more than the national average for teens, and more than three times as much as the average driver in Oregon.

 |Age||Annual Rate with Parents||Annual Rate Alone|

 The best way to minimize your auto insurance expenditure is to avoid at-fault accidents, speeding tickets, and DUIs.
 As insurance companies use your driving record as a way to predict the level of risk you present, keeping your driving record clean will lead to lower premiums.
 It's especially important to avoid at-fault accidents, speeding tickets and DUI citations in Oregon, one of the states in which insurance companies penalize poor driving most severely.
-In fact, a single speeding ticket could raise your car insurance rates by 19% in Oregon.
+In fact, a single speeding ticket can raise an Oregon driver's car insurance rates by 19%.

 |Rating Factor||Annual Rate||% Increase|